-4. In the above question, will the distance between the holes increase heated, will this gap increase or decrease?
+4. Two large holes are cut in a metal sheet will the distance between heated, will this gap increase or decrease?

 5. A long metal rod is bent to form a ring with a small gap if this is

 6. Two iron spheres of the same diameter are heated to the same temperature.
 One is soled, and the other is hollow which will expand more?